marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    const repositoryDetailsTask = context.df.callActivity("GetRepositoryDetailsByName", context.bindingData.input)
    ```

-7. Instruct the durable function runtime to let the two tasks (Activity Function and timer) race against each other.
-The durable function runtime will return the task that finishes first as the `winner`.
+7. Instruct the Durable Functions runtime to let the two tasks (Activity Function and timer) race against each other.
+The Durable Functions runtime will return the task that finishes first as the `winner`.

    ```typescript
    const winner = yield context.df.Task.any([repositoryDetailsTask, timeoutTask])